 GeneCards Summary for PER2 Gene

 PER2 (Period Circadian Clock 2) is a Protein Coding gene.
-Diseases associated with PER2 include advanced sleep phase syndrome and advanced sleep phase syndrome, familial, 1.
-Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Transcriptional misregulation in cancer.
+Diseases associated with PER2 include advanced sleep phase syndrome, familial, 1 and advanced sleep phase syndrome.
+Among its related pathways are Circadian entrainment and Transcriptional misregulation in cancer.
 GO annotations related to this gene include transcription factor binding and transcription coactivator activity.
 An important paralog of this gene is PER3.

 UniProtKB/Swiss-Prot for PER2 Gene